SharePoint/PnP-Guidance/articles/site-columns-and-content-types-sharepoint-add-in.md

 Options to create site columns and content types in SharePoint sites
 --------------------------------------------------------------------

 There are several ways you can call the CSOM/REST code to create site columns and content types.
 These patterns all fall into the **Creating with code** approach described above.
-You'll see each one of these patterns described in detail in the [site provisioning recipe](/articles/SharePoint-Add-In-Recipe-site-provisioning.md).
+You'll see each one of these patterns described in detail in the [Site provisioning recipe](site-provisioning-sharepoint-add-in.md).

 - Override the create site link
 - Override the create sub site link